octue/es-flow/docs/source/index.rst

 While **es-flow** can be used for any turbulent boundary layer analysis, its main focus is for wind and tidal site characterisation - generating the 'best fit' of analytical models to measured velocity data.

+A key strength of **es-flow** is the :doc:`adem`.
+This extremely robust method allows users to:

+    - determine detailed turbulence information from instruments like LiDAR
+    - characterise turbulence and shear beyond tip height of even the biggest offshore wind turbines
+    - characterise **coherent structure** in turbulence, crucially important for fatigue loading in wind turbines.

 Aims
 ====

-The goal is to provide: [#f1]_
+The **es-flow** library provides: [#f1]_

-a.
-Profiles (for given input parameters) of
+#. **Parameterised profiles**
     - Mean Velocity (using power law, logarithmic law, MOST or Lewkowicz relations)
     - Mean Veer (Using Monin-Obukhov approach)
     - Reynolds Stress ``u'w'`` (using Lewkowicz relations)
     - Reynolds Stress ``u'u'``, ``u'v'``, ``u'w'``, ``v'v'``, ``v'w'``, ``w'w'`` (using the :doc:`adem`)
     - Spectra ``Sij`` (using Kaimal, von Karman)
-    - Spectra ``Sij`` (using Attached-Detached Eddy Method)
+    - Spectra ``Sij`` (using :doc:`adem`)
-    - Integral turbulent intensity and lengthscale ``I``, ``l``.
+    - Integral turbulent intensity and lengthscale ``I``, ``l``

-b.
-Best fit parameter sets (
+#. **Best fit parameter sets**
-    - given measured profiles from an instrument), to describe the above quantities analytically.
+    - To describe the above profiles analytically (given measured velocity data from an instrument).

-In future, generation of artificial flow fields for simulation purposes (eg ``.wnd`` fields for FVM/panel/BEM models, inlets to DES, etc.) might be considered.
+In future, generation of artificial flow fields for simulation purposes might be considered.
+This would overlap with - or replace - utilities like TurbSim to produce, for example:

-We use the `GitHub Issue Tracker <https://github.com/octue/es-flow>`_ to manage bug reports and feature requests.

-Users
+    - ``.wnd`` fields input to BEM or FVM models like Bladed, FAST and TurbineGRID
+    - Inlet boundary conditions for DES or LES codes

+Uses
 =====

 At `Octue <http://www.octue.com>`_, **es-flow** is used to: